Earth Notes: Solar Powered SchoolsUpdated 2022-04-09 13:13 GMT.

 King Athelstan Solar PV

 I was very pleased in 2012 to help organise a PV system for King Athelstan Primary School.
 KA is the local community school that both my children attended.
 I was quoted:

 Solar power is good for the school, for the surrounding area, and for the planet.
 Having solar power means that we can burn less gas and coal to make electricity for the country, leaving more for other important uses and reducing the threat of climate change.
 King Athelstan putting its roof to good use!

-Even better, our local MP, Ed Davey, was able to come and declare it officially 'open'.
+Even better, our local MP, Ed Davey, was able to come and declare it officially 'on'.
 He was Energy and Climate Change Secretary of State too.
-That had the nice side effect of some good PR for the school!
+That made some good PR for the school!

 King Athelstan's installation is solar PV, ie for electricity.
 It should cover about 10% of the school's consumption over a year.
-It will reduce the need to import from the grid during summer daytime, weekends and holidays especially.
+It will reduce the need to import from the grid during summer daytime, weekends and holidays most.

 Conservation remains important.
 I hope that we can halve electricity (and gas use) or close to.
 That would have the effect of the PV then covering 20% of electricity consumption...

-For other schools, eg residential establishments, a solar thermal system to contribute to hot water supply may also be useful.
+For other schools, eg residential, a solar thermal system to contribute to hot water supply may also be useful.

 A (prettier) snapshot of electricity use vs the first summer's generation (c/o EnergyDeck):

 Solar Meter V1

-The cell and meter are in a clear plastic box stuck to opposite sides such that covering the cell with a hand has the meter drop back to zero.
+The cell and meter are in a clear plastic box stuck to opposite sides.
+Covering the cell with a hand has the meter drop back to zero.
 To get FSD (full-scale deflection) at (say) V=2.5V implies a 10kΩ series resistor.
 The meter can probably stand 100% overcurrent for a while.
-So something close to this or a little higher is probably fine, while giving decent needle movement even if not in bright sun.
+So a resistor value close to this or a little higher is probably fine.
+It will allow decent needle movement even if not in bright sun.